Atheistic-Satanism/Atheistic-Satanism/README.md

   <summary> <p align="center"> $\color{#6D2900}{\textsf{Click for Phil/Sano's intro!}}$ </summary>

 ### Before You Interact/Friend
-<sub>I'm a 15 y/o mentally unwell grill, I like drawing and uhh stuff..
-C+H is ALWAYS encouraged and whisp to interacg bcus im almost alwaus afk.
-I am friendly, unresponsive (kinda), and a bit dry/awkward at first—if i wasnt like this (ex. vry energetic, hostile idk), then idk look at my github user.. no im not gonna bother using IWC/DNI in my name lmao. ok, as we get closer i become clingy, childish, and a bit selfcentered (working on ts, b patient). my jokes are cringy and consists of insults, death threats, etcetc., if ure uncomfy/want me to bck off pls lemme know! i dont have a DNI list, i block freelyy lalalala.
+<sub>I'm a 15 y/o mentally unwell grill, I like drawing uvh..
+C+H is ALWAYS encouraged and whisp to interact bcus im almost alwaus afk.
+I am friendly, unresponsive (kinda), and a bit dry/awkward at first—if i wasnt like this (ex. vry energetic, hostile idk), then idk look at my github user.. no im not gonna bother using IWC/DNI in my name lmao. ok as we get closer, ill approach u often and try to start conversations or smth idfk. my jokes are cringy and consists of insults, death threats, etcetc., if ure uncomfy/want me to bck off pls lemme know! i dont have a DNI list, i block freelyy lalalala. i mihht have to add that im stupid and i sometimes cant tell whether my jks r offensive or not, and idk how to comfort... all i can do is listen..

-<sub>xtra: (っ´ω`ｃ)(　＾Д＾)(´▽｀)(´▽｀)(´▽｀)(´▽｀)(´▽｀)(´▽｀)(´▽｀)(´▽ //// even if i get comfy, im still gona b unresponsive.. ill try my best to think tho! /// my memory sucks and im kinda repetetive
+<sub>(っ´ω`ｃ) ﾟ.+:｡∩(・ω・)∩ﾟ.+:｡
 ### Hyperfixations!! (+fave contnt creators)
-<sub> BTD(1,2)/YKMET/TPOF (i do not support, block me if ure anti whatever, dont waste ur time to argue—im fully aware of wht im doing lal), TINR and Facility (comics by Gatobob), learning abt psychology/mental health (gimme un/popular facts and PLS add what ur sources!! dont spread misinformation or disinformation)
+<sub> BTD(1,2)/YKMET/TPOF (i do not support, block me if ure anti), TINR and Facility (comics by Gatobob), learning abt psychology/mental health/anythingidk (gimme un/popular facts and PLS add ur sources as well!! dont spread misinformation or disinformation)

 <sub> Layze, Michelle Mana, Infectical, Drama Kween, Mohammad Agbadi

 ### Fictkins!
-<sub> BTD/idk: Sano Kojima (i hate himso much and pls doughnut((do not)) ship him with his family, otherwise ill crash out. idfc if its a joke), Ren Hana, Lawrence, Ashe
+<sub> BTD/idk: Sano Kojima (i hate himso much and pls doughnut((do not)) ship him with his family membs, otherwise ill crash out. idfc if its a joke), Ren Hana, Lawrence, Ashe

 <sub> ill add more soon..